fragaria/karmen-docs/docs/on-premise.md

 1. Stop Karmen with `./stop-karmen.sh`.
 2. Do a backup of the whole `karmen` directory including the PotsgreSQL datafiles.
-3. Get the latest (or specific) `release.zip` from github and unpack its contents into the `karmen` directory.
+3. Get the latest (or specific) `release.zip` from GitHub and unpack its contents into the `karmen` directory.
 4. Run `docker-compose pull` to get the latest versions of docker containers.
 5. Start Karmen again with